 Cheese and biscuits and tea and cake will be served.

-Supported by CVAN East Midlands this early evening informal event aims to bring artists, producers, curators together for discussion, networking and critical reflection to consider the importance of ‘beyond the gallery’ practices in our region.
+This early evening informal event aims to bring artists, producers, curators together for discussion, networking and critical reflection to consider the importance of ‘beyond the gallery’ practices in our region.
 Led by artist collaboration Smith-Genever and with guest speaker Dr Rebecca Senior [Axisweb and MMU] we will consider the important role of social practices in bringing diverse audiences to art and how recognised alternative models of validation for the artist who work this way are being proposed.

 This initial gathering will be a self-contained session, actively supporting Dr Rebecca Senior’s research.
 However, we hope that this meeting will catalyse future connections.
 Networks work when there is a shared purpose, are relevant and support a need.
 Social practices within this geographic area are leading the way in engaging with new audiences and as such we are keen to celebrate this work and enable active critical thinking spaces.

 Smith-Genever is the collaborative practice of visual artists Katie Smith and Kate Genever.
 Working predominantly in stitch the pair develop text based artworks which respond to experiences of working with marginalised communities.
 Currently Smith-Genever are beginning work on an ACE funded research and making project in an inpatient unit for young people with acute mental health issues.